Integration runtime in Azure Data Factory

 - Copying between a cloud data source and a data source in private network: if either source or sink linked service points to a self-hosted IR, the copy activity is executed on that self-hosted Integration Runtime.

 - Copying between two data sources in private network: Both the source and sink Linked Service must point to the same instance of integration runtime, and that integration runtime is used to execute the copy Activity.

 The following diagram shows two copy activity samples:

 - For Copy activity 1, its source is a SQL Server Linked Service referencing a self-hosted IR A, and its sink is an Azure Storage Linked Service referencing an Azure IR B. When the copy activity runs, it is executed on the self-hosted IR A.

 - For Copy activity 2, its source is an Azure SQL Database Linked Service referencing an Azure IR C, and its sink is an Azure Storage Linked Service referencing Azure IR B. When the copy activity runs, it is executed on the Azure IR B as it’s the integration runtime used by sink Linked Service.

 Integration runtime location

 The Data Factory location is where the metadata of the data factory is stored and where the triggering of the pipeline is initiated from.
-Currently, the supported Data Factory locations are: East US, East US 2.
+Currently, the supported Data Factory locations are: East US, East US 2, and West Europe.
 However, a data factory can access data stores and compute services in other Azure regions to move data between data stores or process data using compute services.
 This behavior is realized through the IR available globally in multiple regions to ensure data compliance, efficiency, and reduced network egress costs.

 The IR Location defines the location of its back-end compute, and essentially the location where the data movement, activity dispatching, and SSIS package execution are performed.
 The IR location can be different from the location of the data factory it belongs to.
 The following diagram shows location settings of Data Factory and its integration run times: